TraGicCode/tragiccode-azure_key_vault/README.md

   to pull secrets from the vault.
 To learn more or get help with this please visit https://docs.microsoft.com/en-us/azure/active-directory/managed-service-identity/tutorial-windows-vm-access-nonaad
   * Service Principal
     * Following the required steps to setup a Service Principal.
 To learn more or get help with this please visit https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app

+# Managed Service Identity (MSI) vs Service Principal Credentials

+This module provides 2 ways for users to authenticate with azure key vault and pull secrets.
+These 2 options are Managed Service Identity ( MSI ) and Service Principal Credentials.
+We highly recommend you utilize Managed Service Identity over service principal credentials whenever possible.
+This is because you do not have to manage and secure a file on our machines that contain credentials!
+In some cases, Managed Service Identity ( MSI ) might not be an option for you.
+One example of this is  if your Puppet server and some of your puppet agents are not hosted in Azure.
+In that case, you can create a Service Principal in Azure Active Directory, assign the appropriate permissions to this Service Principal, and both the function and Hiera Backend provided in this module can authenticate to Azure Keyvault using the credentials of this Service Principal.

 ## How it works